zemasoft/wildcards/README.md

 ## Portability

-*Wildcards* requires a C++11 compiler to build.
+The library requires at least a C++11 compiler to build.
 It has no external dependencies.

 The following compilers are continuously tested at [Travis CI][travis.url] and [Appveyor CI][appveyor.url].